Acoustic tractor beam pulls in macroscopic objects

 And it isn’t just tractor beams the team has been working on either.
 In collaboration with Dr Gabe Spalding from Illinois Wesleyan University, the Dundee researchers have previously demonstrated that Dr Who’s “sonic screwdriver” could also be created using a comparable ultrasonic array pointed at an object to push it away as well as make it spin.

 Lasers have previously been used by other researchers to create tractor beams, but their influence has so far been limited to the microscopic level.
+NASA is also conducting experiments in this field, but the University of Dundee acoustic tractor beam seems to be the first one so far to move objects of a significant size.

 The work was carried out as part of the "Electronic Sonotweezers: Particle Manipulation with Ultrasonic Arrays" program initiated by the Engineering and Physical Sciences Research Council (EPSRC).